-‘The cloud’ has grown in popularity in recent years and, according to Gartner, there were 72 per cent of business using cloud software models in 2015.
-Bringing freedom from hardware constraints, to agility and always-current functionality, it’s hard to deny its benefits.
+‘The cloud’ has grown in popularity in recent years and, according to Gartner, worldwide end-user spending on public cloud services is forecast to grow 18.4% in 2021 to a total of $304.9 billion, up from $257.5 billion in 2020.
+Bringing freedom from hardware constraints, to agility and always current functionality, it’s hard to deny its benefits.
 Yet cloud vs on premise software continues to be hotly debated.

 Cloud vs On-Premise Software Comparison